vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-3-1-Demeter.md

 [Vircadia's launcher](https://github.com/vircadia/pantheon-launcher) updates can be found [here](https://github.com/vircadia/pantheon-launcher/commits/master).
 Some changes are listed below.
 The launcher is now on experimental version 0.0.1s.

 * Fix launching of Interface while the launcher is running as an admin.
-* Fix sandbox closing if the launcher is closed.
+* Fix Sandbox closing if the launcher is closed.
 * Display a prompt to select your Interface or download it if it is not selected when you try to launch.
 * Redesign the version selection dialog.